awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 The AWS CLI provides direct access to the public APIs of AWS services\.
 You can explore a service's capabilities with the AWS CLI, and develop shell scripts to manage your resources\.
 Or, you can take what you learn to develop programs in other languages by using the AWS SDKs\.

 In addition to the low\-level, API\-equivalent commands, several AWS services provide customizations for the AWS CLI\.
 Customizations can include higher\-level commands that simplify using a service with a complex API\.
-For example, the `aws s3` set of commands provide a familiar syntax for managing files in Amazon Simple Storage Service \(Amazon S3\)\.
+For example, the `aws s3` commands provide a familiar syntax for managing files in Amazon Simple Storage Service \(Amazon S3\)\.

 **Example Upload a file to Amazon S3**
 `aws s3 cp` provides a shell\-like copy command, and automatically performs a multipart upload to transfer large files quickly and resiliently\.